-AmaWaterways now boasts two styles of river cruise.
+AmaWaterways boasts two styles of river cruises.
 The first is the time-tested style in which they’ve built their reputation: sleek, classic vessels sporting the amenities you’ve come to expect within 160 square feet—a single main restaurant, one alternative dining venue, a lounge and of course, comfortable staterooms.

 To put it in perspective, what the AmaMagna brings to the rivers is very much akin to small ship ocean cruising.
-I cruised on AmaMagna for a week of July, and am confident it will appeal to a great many travelers with its boutique-hotel-like amenities, wide selection of dining venues and general spaciousness.
+I have cruised on this ship, and am confident it will appeal to a great many travelers with its boutique-hotel-like amenities, wide selection of dining venues and general spaciousness.

 Some of the amenities in question include an expansive lounge, a large gym with state-of-the-art cardio equipment, spin bikes on deck outside overlooking the river, what feels like acres of sundeck, an expanded spa, four dining venues—all on top of the fact that the majority of the staterooms measure 355 square feet, larger than any of the top-tier suites on AmaWaterway’s classic fleet.